 The work I made for that exhibition consisted of three distinct pieces, an artists book entitled Freud’s coat, a sculpture entitled The Arrival consisting of lattice cases in the shape of everyday objects and a series of objects in the shape of books with plastic moulds suggesting concealed items.

 Now twenty years on, following an invitation from the current director Carol Seigel, I have made a new body of work which re-visits these earlier themes with one significant difference.
-In this instance I wanted to work with both the Freud museum in London and the Sigmund Freud museum in Vienna as the two points of a journey.
+In this instance I wanted to work with both the Freud Museum in London and the Sigmund Freud Museum in Vienna as the two points of a journey.
 I am very pleased that this has been possible and my project represents the first collaboration between the two museums.
 In addition, it has given me the pleasure of working with both directors, Carol in London and Monika Pessler in Vienna.

-There is a poignancy that the museum in Vienna, housed in the apartments in which Freud developed his theory of Psychoanalysis, wrote numerous books and papers and practiced for almost fifty years is now relatively bare, in direct contrast to 20 Maresfield Gardens where he only lived for the last year of his life but which which contains a large number of his antiquities, his objects, his desk, his chair and the famous couch.
+There is a poignancy that the Museum in Vienna, housed in the apartments in which Freud developed his theory of Psychoanalysis, wrote numerous books and papers and practiced for almost fifty years is now relatively bare, in direct contrast to 20 Maresfield Gardens where he only lived for the last year of his life but which which contains a large number of his antiquities, his objects, his desk, his chair and the famous couch.

 The work I have made addresses the themes of absence and presence, of objects and loss and I hope touches on what it means to have to flee one’s home and through this imagine what it might be to be a migrant.
 When seen together, the two Freud museums in both what they contain and what is missing, represents a salutary reminder of the effect of history and the consequences of actions and ideologies upon individual lives.

-The work has been presented in two contexts, the first, a two-person exhibition at the Sigmund Freud Museum Vienna Setting Memory curated by Monika Pessler, featuring my work alongside Bettina von Zwehl, (7th Oct 2016 - 21st Jan 2017) , the second, a solo exhibition Temporarily accessioned; Freud’s Coat re-visited ( 22nd Feb – 7th May 2017 at the Freud Museum London which includes the work shown in Vienna alongside additional works.
+The work has been presented in two contexts, the first, a two-person exhibition at the Sigmund Freud Museum Vienna Setting Memory curated by Monika Pessler, featuring my work alongside Bettina von Zwehl, (7th Oct 2016 - 21st Jan 2017) , the second, this solo exhibition Temporarily accessioned; Freud’s Coat Revisited ( 22nd Feb - 7th May 2017) at the Freud Museum London which includes the work shown in Vienna alongside additional works.

 Precious objects.

 Common to all migrants is that unenviable question of what possessions it is possible to take.
 As is well documented, Freud in 1938 was faced with such a dilemma and it was only through influential friends and considerable financial cost, was he able pack and transport a significant number of his collection of antiquities and other possessions and transport these to London.
-I wanted to make an action that highlighted this issue and focused on the precarious nature of migration.
+My intention was to make an action that highlighted this issue and focused on the precarious nature of migration.
 I worked with pupils from year 2 CL, Business Academy, Donaustadt Vienna and invited each to send me a photograph of their most precious object.
 These photographs I then used in combination with images of objects from Freud’s desk to make a series of 20 postcards.
 Freud’s objects, including figurines and antiquities, were amongst the many he managed to transport when he emigrated to London in 1938 and are now housed and on display at the Freud Museum, 20 Maresfield Gardens, London.
 The postcards juxtaposed the pupil’s precious objects, a necklace, a favourite mug, a soft toy, etc., each set in colour against Freud’s objects set in grey.